StockSharp/AlgoTrading/API/0102_Harami_Bearish/README.md

 The Bearish Harami is the inverse of the bullish version, appearing after an upswing.
 Here a small candle forms completely inside the prior bullish bar, hinting that upward momentum is stalling.

+Testing indicates an average annual return of about 43%.
+It performs best in the stocks market.

 The strategy sells short when that inside candle closes, betting on a reversal as buyers lose conviction.

 A percent stop above the pattern high caps the risk and the trade exits if price breaks to new highs.